-Have you heard of Hell's Revenge in Moab, Utah?
+Have you heard of Hell's Revenge 4X4 trail in Moab, Utah?
 We just went on a Hell's Revenge tour and loved it!

 It is an off-roading adventure of a lifetime!
 People from all over bring jeeps, UTV, and other Sports Utility Vehicles to have a little fun on one of the most thrilling trails in Utah.

-We recently decided to try this trail out.
+We recently decided to try the Hell's Revenge Moab trail out.
 I had no idea what I was getting into.
 It was crazy, scary, and thrilling all at the same time.

 I am excited to tell you all about it so you can decide if this is something you would like to do when you plan a trip to Moab.